blackbhc/refactor/development-manual/development.md

 #### APIs

+- `para::para(ini_parser&)`: the structure of the parameters, which should be initialized with a reference to an instance of the `ini_parser` class.
+- `para::check()`: check the dependencies and conflicts between the parameters before use them.
 - `ini_parser(std::string path_to_file)`: the constructor of the class, which will read the parameter file with the given path.
 - `ini_parser.get_xxx()`: the function to extract the value of a key in the parameter file.
 Support to get boolean, int, double, string, and vector of int, double and string.
 - `ini_parser.has()`: check whether a key exist in the parameter file.
 - structure `para`: the structure to store the value of parameters, and read the parameter file based on the `ini_parser` class.
   - call `para.<sec>_<para>` to use the parameter, where `<sec>` is an alias the section name and `<para>` is the parameter name.
-Alias: `gb` for the global section, `pre` for the pre-process section, `md` for the model section, `ptc` for the particle section, `orb` for the orbit section, `grp` for the group section and `post` for the post-process section.
+Alias: `glb` for the global section, `pre` for the pre-process section, `md` for the model section, `ptc` for the particle section, `orb` for the orbit section, `grp` for the group section and `post` for the post-process section.